surajsawant007/TodoApp-react/README.md

+#this app is render on this website - https://todobysuraj07.netlify.app/

 #TodoApp-react
 TodoApp-react is a simple and intuitive todo list application built with React.
 It provides an easy way to manage and track your daily tasks, helping you stay organized and productive.
 Whether you need to jot down quick notes, create a shopping list, or manage your work tasks, TodoApp-react has you covered.